Take Action: Get Ready

-Talk with a doctor or nurse about which screenings are right for you.
+Talk with a doctor or nurse about which screening tests are right for you.

 Find out about screening tests you may need.

-Use the myhealthfinder tool to get a list of recommendations based on your age, sex, and pregnancy status.
+Use the myhealthfinder tool to get a list of recommendations based on your age, sex, and whether or not you are pregnant.
 Print out the list and take it with you to your next doctor’s appointment.